Polish–Soviet War: Conclusion of military campaigns

+From the order "At the end of the war" issued on 18 October 1920 by Józef Pilsudski:

-Peace negotiations and outcome of the war
+Peace negotiations

 Peace negotiations commenced in Minsk in mid-August 1920.
 Initially, the Soviets made harsh demands on the Polish side; their implementation would turn Poland into a Soviet-dependent state.
 After the Battle of Warsaw defeat, Adolph Joffe became chief Soviet negotiator and the original Soviet conditions for an armistice were withdrawn.
 The negotiations were moved to Riga on 21 September.
 As winter approached and there had not been a military resolution to the conflict (the Red Army, despite many defeats, had not been destroyed), both sides decided to stop fighting.
 The Polish Council of National Defense ruled, against the insistence of Piłsudski and his supporters, that Poland could not afford to continue fighting the war.
 "Poland must conclude a peace even without guarantees of its durability" – declared Foreign Minister Eustachy Sapieha.
 Limited continuation of the current offensive was allowed (until the armistice) to improve Poland's bargaining position.
 The Soviets, in addition to their battlefield losses, were pressured by events that necessitated the use of their military elsewhere, such as developments in the Turkish–Armenian War, Pyotr Wrangel's White Army still occupying the Crimea, or peasant rebellions in Russia.

 The Preliminary Treaty of Peace and Armistice Conditions was signed on 12 October and the armistice went into effect on 18 October.
 Ratifications were exchanged at Liepāja on 2 November.
-The peace treaty negotiations ensued and were concluded, between Poland on one side and Soviet Ukraine, Soviet Russia, and Soviet Belarus on the other, on 18 March 1921.
+The peace treaty negotiations ensued and were concluded, between Poland on one side and Soviet Ukraine, Soviet Russia and Soviet Belarus on the other, on 18 March 1921.
 The Peace of Riga, signed on that day, determined the Polish–Soviet border and divided the disputed territories in Belarus and Ukraine between Poland and the Soviet Union (soon to be officially established).
 The treaty also regulated various other aspects of Polish–Soviet relations.
 It complemented the Treaty of Versailles and laid foundations for the relatively peaceful coexistence in Eastern Europe that lasted less than two decades.